-When you declare a major (login required) during your second year, you will also create a plan for the courses you will take in your third and fourth years at Grinnell.
+When you declare a major (PDF, login required) during your second year, you will also create a plan for the courses you will take in your third and fourth years at Grinnell.
 You'll look at the courses you have already taken and make a list of the courses that will complete your undergraduate education.
 Along with this course plan, you will write a one-page statement that explains your goals, how your program fits together, and how it balances coverage of basic intellectual skills, important areas of human knowledge, and the diverse scholarly and creative methods known as the liberal arts.

 Many students prepare for this early, writing a tentative four-year plan as soon as their first or second semester.
 If you want to participate in off-campus study in your third year or join Phi Beta Kappa, then the fall of your second year will be planning intensive.
-Although most students declare one of our existing majors, a few students each year create an independent major (login required).
+Although most students declare one of our existing majors, a few students each year create an independent major (PDF, login required).